aize-lang/aize-lang/README.md

 To use the programming language Aize, first download this repository onto your computer somehow.

 ### Requirements
-* Python 3.7 exactly
+* Python 3.7+
     * No packages outside the standard library are needed
 * A supported C Compiler somewhere on your computer
-    * Clang or GCC on linux and on the path
+    * Clang or GCC on Linux and on the Path
     * MinGW on Windows, either through the path, in your user directory, or in Program Files

 ### Usage